skhelladi/i-Assistant/README.md

 node server.mjs
 ```

-The server will start and listen on port 3000.
-You can access the application by navigating to `http://localhost:3000` in your web browser.
+The server will start and listen on port 3333 (default).
+You can access the application by navigating to `http://localhost:3333` in your web browser.

 ### Start the Server in Development Mode